LambdaTest/HyperExecute-Playwright-Vanilla-Javascript/README.md

 ```

 The *testSuites* object contains a list of commands (that can be presented in an array).
 In the current YAML file, commands for executing the tests are put in an array (with a '-' preceding each item).
-The npx command is used to run tests in *.feature* files.
-The tags are mentioned as an array to the *tags* key that is a part of the matrix.
+The npx command is used to run tests in *.js* files.
+The tags are mentioned as an array to the *methods* key that is a part of the matrix.

 ```yaml
 testSuites: